 The effect of the leaching solution temperature on the release of water-soluble products was studied by Fromentin (Fromentin, 2017) for the industrial polyurethane MAPA used in glove box gloves.
 During these studies, non-irradiated and irradiated polymers were subjected to basic leaching in an inert atmosphere at three temperatures (ambient temperature, 40°C and 60°C).
 The author observed that the higher the temperature, the greater the TOC and the faster the loss of mass, for both irradiated polymers and non-irradiated polymers.
-Differences in the leaching kinetics are also observed at ambient temperature compared to the leachings carried out at 40°C and 60°C. This difference appears less significant for irradiated polymers.
-The differences in the kinetics observed may lead to a problem of representativeness of the data acquired at 60°C to reproduce the behaviour at ambient temperatures.
+Differences in the leaching kinetics are also observed at ambient temperature compared to the leaching carried out at 40°C and 60°C. This difference appears less significant for irradiated polymers.